edudiego/acbook-backbonejs/README.md

 ### Lecture 3

-* Introduction to Express - Part 2
+* What Is Middleware
-* Developing a Social Network - Part 2
+* Project Scaffolding

 ### Lecture 4